 “Pizza Guys,” he read. “…Delivering Last Meals.”

-The Mazda 3 sped backwards up the winding path, swerving into a patch of daises and crushing a pair of solar garden lights beneath the heavy rubber of his tires before it came to a park beside the beat up box civic that had drove passed him on the way in.
-He got out of the car and stormed up the steps, afraid that if he paused, even for just a moment, he might lose this newfound bravery and intensity.
+The Mazda 3 sped backward up the winding path, swerving into a patch of daisies and crushing a pair of solar garden lights beneath the heavy rubber of his tires before it came to a park beside the beat up box Civic that had drove passed him on the way in.
+He got out of the car and stormed up the steps, afraid that if he paused, even for just a moment, he might lose this new-found bravery and intensity.

 Chad smiled knowing that their dinner was now ruined.

 But when the box hit the floor it did not SPLAT! like Chad had expected.
-Instead, it landed with a heavy KLUNK! and instead of a cheesy slice of pepperoni sliding across Melony’s parents’ marble floor it was, to everyone’s surprise, a shotgun that had its barrel sawed-off and shortened.
+Instead, it landed with a heavy KLUNK!
+And instead of a cheesy slice of pepperoni sliding across Melony’s parents’ marble floor, it was, to his surprise, a shotgun, with its barrel sawed-off and shortened.

-Victor looked down at the gun and back up to the Pizza Guys who looked down at the gun and then back up at each other.
-Everyone remained silent and still for a moment and then Victor spun around and made a hard dash for the kitchen.
+Victor looked down at the gun and back up to the Pizza Guys, who looked down at the gun and then back up at each other.
+Everyone remained silent and still for a moment, then Victor spun around and made a hard dash for the kitchen.

-“Fuck!” cursed the delivery man Chad had hit with the door, chasing after Victor.
+“Fuck!” cursed the delivery man that Chad had hit with the door, as he chased after Victor.

-Panicking, Chad turned for the front door but felt a large hand plant firmly on his shoulder.
-He turned his head and saw the hairy knuckles and gorilla-like arms of the other delivery guy spin him around.
+Panicking, Chad turned for the front door, but felt a large hand plant firmly on his shoulder.
+He turned his head and saw the hairy knuckles and gorilla-like arms of the other delivery guy.

 “You’re not going anywhere,” said the Pizza Guy.

-Never before had Chad seen a man with an eye-patch like this man wore.
-Such a dramatic costume piece belonged in pirate movies or other far fetched action films.
+Never before had Chad seen a man with an eye-patch as this man wore.
+Such a dramatic costume piece belonged in pirate movies or other far-fetched action films.
 Although, the present situation Chad had found himself dealing with was indeed itself something that seemed pulled out of a blockbuster Hollywood feature.

 “Go stand over with your girlfriend,” the delivery man ordered.